Spermicide

 YOUR PERIOD

-Spermicide has no impact on menstruation.
+Spermicide has no impact on your period.

 COMPARE METHODS